jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#symmetric_state_encrypt_detached" name="symmetric_state_encrypt_detached"></a> `symmetric_state_encrypt_detached(handle: symmetric_state, out: Pointer<u8>, out_len: size, data: ConstPointer<u8>, data_len: size) -> (crypto_errno, symmetric_tag)`
 Encrypt data, with a detached tag.

+- **Stream cipher:** returns `invalid_operation` since stream ciphers do not include authentication tags.
+- **AEAD:** encrypts `data` into `out` and returns the tag separately.
+Additional data must have been previously absorbed using `symmetric_state_absorb()`.
+The output and input buffers can be of the same length.
+- **SHOE, Xoodyak, Strobe:** encrypts data and squeezes a tag.

 If `out` and `data` are the same address, encryption may happen in-place.

+The function returns the tag.

+`invalid_operation` is returned for algorithms not supporting encryption.

 ##### Params
 - <a href="#symmetric_state_encrypt_detached.handle" name="symmetric_state_encrypt_detached.handle"></a> `handle`: [`symmetric_state`](#symmetric_state)